ZertoPublic/Z4K/docs/HowToDeployZerto.md

 kubectl set env deployment/<zkm-deploy-name> LICENSE_KEY=<new_license> -n <namespace>
 ```

-To verify the new license has been succesfully updated run the following command and go to the deployemnt description under the Environment variable LICENSE_KEY:
+To verify the new license has been succesfully updated run the following command and go to the deployment description under the Environment variable LICENSE_KEY:

 ```
 kubectl describe deployments.apps <deply-zkm-name> -n <zerto-namespace>